 - Shoes/boots, clothing, including coats, hats, mittens/gloves, backpacks and any personal items must be clearly marked.
-The staff will not be responsible for lost items. - Children/youth participating in CYS programs should not bring personal toys and games (game boys, CD players, etc.).
+The staff will not be responsible for lost items. - Small toys and materials used for/by children under age three presenting a choking/ strangulation hazard may not be worn or brought into the center.
+Example: wear or bring in beaded jewelry, beaded hair adornments, small Lego parts, or anything smaller than 11⁄4 inch in diameter. - Children/youth participating in CYS programs should not bring personal toys and games (game boys, CD players, etc.).
 These items are easily lost, stolen or damaged which creates a bad situation for the child/youth.
 CYS is not responsible for lost or stolen personal toys or games. - Appropriate meals and snacks will be served.
 Food is served in accordance with USDA guidelines.
 Meals will not be "saved" for late arrivals.
 On "no school" days children/youth will be given breakfast, lunch and snack.
 Check program schedule for menus and meal and snacks times. - All food is provided by the program (except when parent elects to provide infant formula, breast milk or jarred baby food until a child reaches 12 months).
 Food allergies or preferences for religious reasons must be documented on a Special Diet Statement and signed by a physician or cleric. - Families of infants must clearly label their child's bottles with the child's first and last name, date that the bottle was prepared (current date) and content of the bottle.
 Bottles must be prepared before the start of care each day with a minimum of 3 oz. of formula or breast milk.
 Cereal may not be added to an infant's bottle, unless there is medical documentation.
 Staff members should consult with parents regarding the frequency and interval of feeding to ensure that parents prepare a sufficient amount of bottles each day.
-Breastfed babies typically feed more often than formula-fed babies as breast milk is digested more prepared more completely.
+Breastfed babies typically feed more often than formula-fed babies as breast milk is digested more quickly and more completely.
 Mothers must be told whenever the baby takes more breast milk or formula than expected.
 The baby may be experiencing a growth spurt and additional formula or breast milk is required.
-Parents of exclusively breast fed infants must provide at least two bottles every morning even if they plan on personally breastfeeding throughout the day at the center (for use in case of emergency). - Children/youth will participate in various activities.
+Parents of exclusively breast fed infants must provide at least two bottles every morning even if they plan on personally breastfeeding throughout the day at the center (for use in case of emergency).

+- Children/youth will participate in various activities.
 Some involve computers, games, blocks, Legos, homework center activities, dance, gym activities, cooking, outdoor activities, nature walks and outdoors sports.
 Children/youth may also engage in long term projects in arts and crafts, sports, community service and other areas determined by the children/youth's interest.
-The program provides field trips to various fun, historical and educational areas close to the community.

-Footwear must be rubber soled, closed toe and closed heels.
+The program provides field trips to various fun, historical and educational areas close to the community. - Footwear must be rubber soled, closed toe and closed heels.
 Boots, including fashion boots, cannot be worn indoors.
 Weather permitting, we go outside every day, therefore appropriate seasonal clothing must be provided.
 Ex: Winter - hats, gloves or mittens, coat, snow pants, winter boots, etc.